jericson/jericson.github.io/_posts/2021-10-21-day_in_reserve.md

 ![The Padres shifted Max Muncy pretty heavily.](/images/muncy_shift.jpg)

 Another thing we don't usually see on TV is the way fielders move from one pitch to the next.
-Look at the Padre in right field.
+Look at the Padre in shallow right field.
 That's Manny Machado who typically plays third base.
 With a pull-hitting lefty (Muncy) at the plate, he's essentially a shallow outfielder here.
 The Dodger third baseman, Justin Turner, often shifts right of second base with two strikes against a left-handed batter.

 In this case, the fielding alignment didn't matter.
 Muncy struck out.
 So did Trea Turner.
 And Justin Turner hit a fly ball.
 The